doougui/resume/EN-US.md

 Accomplishments:

-- Developed several web applications for national and international clients.
+- Developed several customized web applications for national and international clients.
-- Being responsible for end-to-end application development, I have participated in UI/UX, front-end, and back-end development.
+- Worked as a full-stack developer, taking responsibility for the complete construction of web applications, from UI/UX design creation to front-end and back-end implementation.
-- Developed accessible, semantic and SEO friendly websites.
+- Developed modern, accessible, and search engine optimized websites, using technologies such as HTML5, CSS3, JavaScript, and PHP.
+Ensured that the websites were compatible with various devices and browsers, providing the best possible experience to users.

-Tech stack: **HTML5, CSS3, PHP, JavaScript**
+Tech stack: **HTML5, CSS3, PHP, JavaScript**.

 # Education